Middletown, New York: Education

 SUNY Orange, previously known as Orange County Community College, is located in Middletown.
 Its campus includes the historic Webb Horton House (pictured), more commonly known as Morrison Hall.
 It also has a campus in Newburgh, and three satellite campuses, but the majority of buildings and students are in Middletown.
-A total of more than 6100 students attend SUNY Orange.
+More than 6100 students attend SUNY Orange.
 In addition to credit classes, there are a wide variety of classes for lifelong learning.
+Adelphi University offers a Hudson Valley Center located on the SUNY Orange campus.

 Touro College of Osteopathic Medicine opened a Middletown Campus, in 2014, located in the former Horton Hospital.